 Mascara: What would we do without mascara?
 It’s important.
 So be sure to add in a black and possibly, a brown mascara.
 However, make sure that you have disposable mascara spoolies, to avoid cross contamination.

-Strip Lashes and Glue: For those clients who want a more dramatic eye, you can also carry around a couple of strip lashes in your kit.
-Make sure to have a tube of glue too.
+Strip Lashes and Glue: For those clients who want a more dramatic eye, you can also carry around a co.

 Bronzer: A good powder bronzer is another essential piece of your kit.